microsoft/accessibility-insights-web/docs/building-unified.md

 If you _do_ need to work with an actual Android device/VM, you'll want to install [Android Studio](https://developer.android.com/studio/) and use it to connect to a device and/or start an emulator.
 The Unified app will automatically detect and install the [Accessibility Insights for Android Service](https://github.com/microsoft/accessibility-insights-for-android-service) onto your device; see [Getting Started with Accessibility Insights for Android](https://accessibilityinsights.io/docs/en/android/getstarted/setup#getting-started-with-accessibility-insights-for-android) for more info on how to prepare a device/emulator with the Accessibility Insights for Android Service.

-Note: If you want to use a modified version of Accessibility Insights for Android Service, follow the [Manual installation](https://accessibilityinsights.io/docs/en/android/getstarted/setup/#manual-installation) steps and update [hasRequiredServiceVersion](https://github.com/microsoft/accessibility-insights-web/blob/18a2317856addd6e4398d9c63c000cf0d04665e1/src/electron/platform/android/setup/android-service-configurator.ts#L58) to return true for your scenario. **Do not push this change.**
+Note: If you want to use a modified version of Accessibility Insights for Android Service, follow the [Manual installation](https://accessibilityinsights.io/docs/en/android/getstarted/setup/#manual-installation) steps.
+Then, make a [small modification to the Unified app](https://github.com/microsoft/accessibility-insights-web/pull/4395) to bypass the Android Service version check.  **Do not push this change.**

 ```sh
 # You can leave off the with:mock-service-for-android if